Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 - **uglify** - 🙀

-renames elements to obfuscate code and reduce file size
+Renames elements to obfuscate code and reduce file size

 <!-- > -->